OttPeterR/SpotMicro/README.md

 WIP

 ## Software

+If you're looking to install it on your desktop, check the [simulation](#Simulation) section.

 #### Have some operating system already installed
 Some kinda linux should be fine.
 For my RPi Zero W I'm using Raspbian Buster.
 If you pick something different: YMMV.
 This is well documented enough many other places.
 If you're new to this, go look up the NOOBS installer, it's fantastically easy to use.